 Massachusetts General Hospital is collaborating with Google Cloud and ProofPilot to improve the ProofPilot digital clinical trial platform to improve usability for researchers at academic medical centers.
 Mass General, Google Cloud and ProofPilot will test the platform on a study looking at the effects of time-restricted eating on overweight patients with bipolar disorder.
 The platform is made accessible to other Mass General researchers through funding from Google.

 Bayer, Brigham and Women’s Hospital and Massachusetts General Hospital open joint lab for research of new treatments for chronic lung diseases

-Bayer and Partners HealthCare's founding members, Massachusetts General Hospital and Brigham and Women's Hospital, announced the launch of a joint lab to research new drug candidates to treat chronic lung diseases such as chronic obstructive pulmonary disease and idiopathic pulmonary fibrosis.
+Bayer and Mass General Brigham's founding members, Massachusetts General Hospital and Brigham and Women's Hospital, announced the launch of a joint lab to research new drug candidates to treat chronic lung diseases such as chronic obstructive pulmonary disease and idiopathic pulmonary fibrosis.
 The joint lab will host scientists from all three institutions and Bayer is investing more than $30 million to fund joint research projects over the next five years.

 Elysium Health Announces FDA Acceptance of Investigational New Drug Application for Prevention of Acute Kidney in Surgical Cardiac Patients